Thursday, September 27, 2012

 *

-COMPETITIVE & NON-COMPETITIVE PROGRAMS (Norwich Univ.):
+COMPETITIVE & NON-COMPETITIVE PROGRAMS (

 Led by certified swim coaches, these programs stress proper stroke mechanics, competitive swimming skills development, and endurance training for all participants through the use of individual and group instruction, timed drills and distance swimming.
 Competitive swimmers have the option of participating in club only meets, six New